Spot the warning signs to avoid costly contractor mistakes.

 You can also find out more information at the Texas Department of Insurance website.

-Red Flag 3.
+Red Flag Number 3.
 An Extremely Low Bid

 What is the ultimate goal of your project?
 You will want to find the best work for the best value.
 You want to make sure the contractor you choose provides high-quality materials and high-quality installation.

 Of course you want to save money on your project, but choosing a contractor on price alone is not the way to do it.
 It makes sense that you “get what you pay for”, and contractors offering an extremely low price may cut corners in installation and not use good materials.
-While you’ll pay a bit more for a high-quality contractor, you are more likely to end up with a great finished product.

 How long have you used your crew?